mHaines9219/ShelterHelper/README-Pitch.md

 ### Next Steps/Stretch Goals:

+Partial Timer: Create timer for certain medicines that require 2+ doses a day to 'uncheck' after appropriate time and require new fulfillment.
 Shift Management: Integration of a scheduling system for users to track and manage their shifts.
 Notification System: Instant alerts for critical tasks and reminders for upcoming duties.
 Mobile Optimization: Ensuring the app provides a seamless experience across all devices, especially mobiles, for on-the-go updates.